-For drivers who care more about saving money than maximising benefits, Sompo's ExcelDrive can be a good choice to consider.
-Its three plans, the Focus, Gold and Prestige, consistently rank as some of the top most affordable policies for the driver profiles we tested.
+For luxury car drivers or single male drivers who care more about saving money than maximising benefits, Sompo's ExcelDrive can be a good choice to consider.
+Its three plans, the Focus, Gold and Prestige, consistently rank as some of the top most affordable policies when insuring cars like BMWs, Mercedes and Audis.
 Additionally, Sompo offers a number of ways to decrease your premium even further.
 This includes a 5% offense free discount, free NCD protection if your NCD is 30% and above for Gold and Prestige plans (other insurers usually charge extra), loyalty discounts and multiple car discounts.

 However, Sompo falls short in several areas.
-Its medical expenses cover of S$300 is low compared to many other car insurance plans—even very cheap ones.
-Furthermore, its personal accident cover extends only to the policyholder and named drivers, and does not include coverage for passengers in your car.
+Its medical expenses benefit of S$500 is low compared to many other car insurance plans—even very cheap ones.
+Furthermore, Sompo's personal accident cover extends only to the policyholder and named drivers, and does not include coverage for passengers in your car.
 Thus, if you have a family or frequently carry passengers in your vehicle, this could be a significant drawback.
 If you want a policy that focuses on medical and accident protection, you can consider taking a look at a policy from an insurer like FWD or HL Assurance.
-Lastly, Sompo's optional covers can add hundreds of dollars to your premium so if you have expensive car accessories, you can find insurers like Direct Asia that include this coverage for much cheaper.
+Lastly, premiums for demographics like single women, married persons and young drivers are less competitive, so people looking for a low-cost plan that doesn't sacrifice coverage will find better options with insurers like Aviva or FWD.

 Sompo ExcelDrive Focus

-If you are looking for a budget car insurance plan, Sompo's ExcelDrive Focus plan can be appealing with its 15-25% below average premiums across all driver profiles (young, old, male, female, luxury or mid-priced cars).
+For single males looking for a budget car insurance plan, Sompo's ExcelDrive Focus plan can be appealing with its 10-15% below average premiums.
 Its coverage compares favorably to other cheap plans that may strike out benefits in important areas to keep their prices low.
 This includes medical, towing, personal accident coverage and emergency assistance.

 The Focus plan also lets you waive your standard excess up to 50% or S$600 (whichever is lower) for one accident repair done at their preferred workshop.
 However, the Focus plan does cut out coverage for certain smaller benefits including loss of use and NCD protection.
-If those things are important to you, but you still have a tight budget, you can consider plans like FWD which includes these benefits in their core plan or for a small extra fee.
+Furthermore, its premiums for female, married or young drivers under 30 are fairly uncompetitive.
+In fact, the Focus plan's premiums for those demographics either hover around the average or end up costing up to 10% above average.
+Thus if you are someone in those groups and are looking for a budget-friendly plan, you can consider insurers like FWD which include a plethora of benefits in their core plan for premiums that are 24% cheaper.

 Sompo ExcelDrive Gold & Prestige

-In terms of coverage, these plans add a free NCD protector if you have at least 30% NCD already, a loss of use benefit for S$100 per day for up to 10 days, and a S$1,000 waiver of your standard excess on the first accident repair in the policy year.
-The main difference between the Gold and Prestige plans is that the Prestige plan lets you choose any workshop for repairs, which makes it a good option for those with luxury cars or have specialty car parts.
+If you own a luxury vehicle and are looking for a low-cost option among top-tier car insurance plans, Sompo's Gold and Prestige plans may be appealing.
+The Gold and Prestige plans cost 15% and 5% below average, respectively, even when including budget-tier plans in the calculation.
+In terms of coverage, these plans add a free NCD protector if you have at least 30% NCD already, a loss of use benefit for S$100 per day for up to 10 days (highest on the market), and a waiver of up to S$1,000 of your standard excess on the first accident repair in the policy year.
+The main difference between the Gold and Prestige plans is that the Prestige plan lets you choose any workshop for repairs, making it a good option for those with luxury cars or have specialty car parts.

 Sompo TPO & TPFT Plans

 Sompo's Third Party Only and Third Party Fire & Theft plans cover only what is legally required: Third-party liability coverage and fire/theft coverage for TPFT plans.
-They cost around 25% below the industry average for TPO and TPFT plans so they can be a good option for cost-conscious drivers who have old cars not insurable under comprehensive policies.
+They cost around 16% below the industry average for TPO and TPFT plans, so they can be a good option for cost-conscious drivers who have old cars that are not insurable under comprehensive policies.
 However, if you are looking to sacrifice coverage for the sake of a cheap policy, the TPO or TPFT plans will not be a good option.
-In fact, if your car is fully financed and you have a 50% NCD, you would actually be better off with Sompo's Focus plan as it is cheaper than the TPO and TPFT plans by around 28%.
+In fact, if your car is fully financed and you have a 50% NCD, you would actually be better off with Sompo's Focus plan as it is cheaper than the TPO and TPFT plans by around 25%.

 Customisations & Other Options

-Sompo ExcelDrive offers a few optional add-ons for car accessories and personal accident coverage.
-You can add up to S$10,000 coverage for gas kits, sports rims, car sound systems (only for those with a 50% NCD) and miscellaneous accessories.
-There is also a personal accident top up up to S$10,000.
-Finally, there is an excess buy up option where you can choose to increase your excess in exchange for lower premiums.
+Sompo ExcelDrive offers an excess buy up option where you can choose to increase your excess in exchange for lower premiums.
 The options are to buy down your excess up to S$200 for a lower excess but higher premium, or buy up your excess up to S$400 if you want a higher excess but lower premium.

 Sompo ExcelDrive Claims Information